UKNC: Hardware

 One unique part of the design is the usage of a peripheral processing unit (PPU).
 Management of peripheral devices (display, audio, and so on) was offloaded to the PPU, which can also run user programs.

+The design of the case, the layout of the keyboard, the location and the shape of expansion slots are inspired by the Yamaha MSX system, which was purchased by the Soviet Union in the early 1980s for use in schools.
+The same case, with changed markings, is found with the IBM PC clone called Elektronika MS-1502.
+The same case and keyboard are found on another educational computer called Rusich (i8085 based).

 The computer was released in 3 sub-models: 0511, 0511.1, 0511.2.

 The 0511.1 model, intended for home use, has a power supply for 220 V AC, while others use 42 V AC.

 The 0511.2 features new firmware with extended functionality and changed the marking of the keyboard's gray keys, compared to the initial version.
-The photo shows an 0511.2 variant.

 There is no active cooling, and at least the 0511.2 variant tends to overheat and halt after several hours of operation.

-The design of the case, the layout of the keyboard, the location and the shape of expansion slots are inspired by the Yamaha MSX system, which was purchased by the Soviet Union in the early 1980s for use in schools.
-The same case, with changed markings, is found with the IBM PC clone called Elektronika MS-1502.
-The same case and keyboard are found on another educational computer called Rusich (i8085 based).